rudolphventer/Data-Classification-Frontend/README.md

 My name is Rudolph Venter and Classy is my text classification website front-end.
-Please [take a look!](http://classy-frontend.s3-website.eu-central-1.amazonaws.com)
+Available at (http://classy-frontend.s3-website.eu-central-1.amazonaws.com) or (classy.rudolphventer.me)

 ## --🧱--The Stack--🧱--